For your Home

-If you think the only threat mosquitoes pose is their itchy bites, think again.
+If you think the only threat mosquitoes pose are itchy bites, think again.
 Mosquitoes can spread multiple diseases, including West Nile Virus.
-Mosquitoes get this virus from feeding on birds affected by it, and when an infected mosquito bites someone, it can pass along the virus.
+Mosquitoes get this virus from feeding on birds who carry the disease, and when an infected mosquito bites someone, it can pass along the virus.

-As a resident of the western U.S., you should take the proper precautions to avoid West Nile Virus, and reach out to a pest control company if you see high populations of mosquitoes in your yard.
-Here, your local mosquito control experts at Western Exterminator rank the states that we service for West Nile Virus activity, based on 2021 data from the Centers for Disease Control and Prevention.
+Residents of the western U.S. should take the proper precautions to avoid West Nile Virus and reach out to your local Wester Exterminator as soon as you see signs of an infestation.
+Below we rank the states that we service for West Nile Virus activity based on 2022 data from the Centers for Disease Control and Prevention.

-Have you seen a high number of mosquitoes around your home or business?
+Have you seen an increase of mosquitoes around your home or business?
 Get in touch with Western by calling 888-444-6138 or contacting us online.
 We understand the threats that mosquitoes pose and will help eliminate them from your premises.

-Utah comes next in line.
-Like Idaho, several bird species that are known to carry West Nile Virus are found in the Beehive State, such as the American robin and Bald Eagle.
-Similar to Idaho, melting snow can result in standing water, a condition conducive to mosquito breeding and survival.
-In 2021, Utah reported 28 cases of West Nile Virus and three deaths.
+Melting snow in Utah's mountains can cause standing water, a condition conducive to mosquito breeding and survival.
+There are also several bird species that are known to carry West Nile Virus in the Beehive State, such as the American robin and Bald Eagle.
 If you live in areas like Salt Lake City, you’ll want to watch out for mosquito activity on your property and take action at the first sign of an infestation.

-Mosquitoes breed year-round in the Golden State, likely due to the temperate climate.
-In 2021, California reported 115 total cases of West Nile Virus and 11 deaths.
+The highest number of West Nile Virus cases can be found in the Golden state of California.
+In 2022, California reported 168 total cases of West Nile Virus and 11 deaths.
 California has a high population, providing plenty of opportunities for a blood meal.
-Standing water that pools in low areas after spring rains and abandoned water containers both give mosquitoes a greater opportunity to breed.
-Whether you live in Los Angeles, Sacramento, or another California city, it’s key to get ahead of mosquito issues to prevent further problems, such as West Nile Virus.
+Standing water that pools in low areas after spring rains and any abandoned water containers on your property both give mosquitoes a greater opportunity to breed.
+Whether you live in Los Angeles, Sacramento, or another California city, it’s key to get ahead of mosquito issues to prevent further problems.

-Most people who get West Nile Virus do not actually encounter symptoms.
-Others may deal with fever as well as symptoms like headaches, joint pain, and rash.
-According to the CDC, around 1 out of 150 people infected with the virus encounter an illness that affects the central nervous system, such as meningitis.
-People over 60 years old or who have particular medical conditions are at a higher risk of contracting the virus.
+In most cases, people who have West Nile Virus do not actually experience symptoms.
+Some may deal with a fever and symptoms like headaches, joint pain, and rash.
+According to the CDC, around one out of 150 people infected with the virus encounter an illness that affects the central nervous system, such as meningitis.
+People over 60 years old or who have weakened immune systems are at a higher risk of contracting the virus.

 If you think you may have West Nile Virus, contact a medical professional as soon as possible.

-You can take certain steps to lower your risk of mosquito bites.
-They include:
+Follow these proactive steps to lower your risk of mosquito bites:

-If you have a mosquito infestation, you should contact a trustworthy pest control professional to eliminate the problem before it becomes worse.
-Western Exterminator knows how to get rid of mosquitoes.
-We will provide an effective treatment solution and can also give recommendations on how to get rid of standing water at your property.
+If you have a mosquito infestation, contact your local Western Exterminator office to eliminate the mosquitoes before they get worse.
+Our technicians know how to get rid of mosquitoes and can provide an effective treatment solution.
+Your technician will also give recommendations on how to get rid of standing water at your property.
 Contact us today to learn more about our mosquito control services and take the necessary precautions to protect your family.